goyamamoto/effetune/docs/plugins/resonator.md

 ## Horn Resonator Plus (WASM)

 A WebAssembly version of the Horn Resonator Plus plugin for improved processing performance.
 The parameters and usage are identical to the JavaScript version.
+If the WASM module cannot be loaded, the plugin automatically falls back to the JavaScript implementation.

 ## Modal Resonator